 If you’re considering an innovation initiative, take two minutes a day to think about these two concepts and their impact.
 Do the context, involved parties, incentives and plans create trust?
 How does the trust coefficient fluctuate?
 At the end of your daily meditation, you’ll understand why trust is the only constant you should care about.

 How close to the top is trust in your list of priorities?
 Do you value it as much as you should?

 PS: On February 1st, I gave a talk at the Strategy & Innovation World Forum in London, where I discussed about the challenges that companies can encounter when approaching corporate innovation.
-If you’d like to watch the full presentation, you can find it on Slideshare or view the video below.
+If you’d like to see the full presentation, you can find it on Slideshare or view the video below.